Coreboost/vmsport/2do.md

  - Write another wrapper for ZeroMQ
  - Write test harnesses and apply load to evaluate performance/throughput
  - Test in on OpenVMS
- - Whenever I am tired, work on the parsers
  - Write React components that map to IFDL concepts
  - Add the generation of javascript based on these react components.

 OpenVMS Mailboxes
 -----------------
 * POC Mailbox Replacement Create two Fortran Programs that communicate through message passing using: